LukeRoantree4815162342/WordleSolverByEntropy/README.md

 The previous two steps can be repeated until the solution is reached, usually in around 3 guesses.

 A custom strategy may be supplied when creating the solver object to be used in place of the default entropy-based solver.
-It must be a function which takes one input, a 5 letter string, and returns a numerical score where the word with the highest score is the most desirable guess.
+It must be a function which takes two inputs, the solver itself (to provide access to internal class attributes), and a given word which must be a 5 letter string.
+It must return a numerical score associated with the word, where the word the highest score corresponds to the most desirable guess.

 ```
-def some_strategy(word):
+def some_strategy(solver, word):
     ...
     return score